 - Configure the duration of the Manual TGC auto display on the touchscreen after activating the Auto TGC.
-By default, the auto display is off. - Customize some Freeze options: - Set time for the live mode's auto freeze - Choose the action to perform after freezing the image: - · only freeze - display body markers - display annotations - · display measurements - Configure the limit duration of the prospective clip capture, for contrast mode and for the other modes. - Customize the way the measurements are displayed - Customize the Continue exam mode (see the section called "Continuing an Exam" [332]) - Choose to have a warning popup when saving an image for an anonymous patient - Choose if you want the Focal Zone Management to be manual or automatic. - Choose to activate or deactivate the Adaptive TGC mode
+By default, the auto display is off. - Customize some Freeze options: - Set time for the live mode's auto freeze - Choose the action to perform after freezing the image: - · only freeze - display body markers - · display annotations - display measurements - Configure the limit duration of the prospective clip capture. - Customize the way the measurements are displayed - Customize the Continue exam mode (see the section called "Continuing an Exam" [343]) - Choose to have a warning popup when saving an image for an anonymous patient - Choose if you want the Focal Zone Management to be manual or automatic. - Choose to activate or deactivate the Adaptive TGC mode